-The corridors shall designate or set-up a Corridor - one-stop shop (C-OSS) for allocating certain types of capacity (pre-arranged paths and reserve capacity).
+It also stipulates that the corridors shall designate or set-up a Corridor - one-stop shop (C-OSS) for allocating certain types of capacity (pre-arranged paths and reserve capacity).
 Applicants can request capacity even if they are not railway undertakings.

-The establishment of a rail freight corridor is a complex project that involves a lot of parties.
-To manage this establishment properly and also to comply with Article 9 of the Regulation, the Rail Freight Corridor 2 (RFC 2) Management board has drawn up the present "Implementation plan".
+The establishment of a rail freight corridor and its further developments is a complex project that involves a lot of parties.
+To manage these developments properly and also to comply with Article 9 of the Regulation, the Rail Freight Corridor 2 (RFC 2) Management board has drawn up the present "Implementation plan".
 It includes, among other things, a description of the characteristics of the corridor, a summary of the transport market study, an investment plan and the list of objectives set by the corridor in terms of quality of service and capacity.

-The RFC 2 Management board consulted applicants on this plan and submitted it for approval to the Executive board on 7 May 2013.
-Later on, the RFC 2 Management board will periodically update the implementation plan and include it in a public document called the Corridor Information Document that will be published for the first time in November 2013 http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2010:276:0022:0032:EN:PDF
+The RFC 2 Management board consulted applicants on the initial Implementation plan and submitted it for approval to the Executive board on 7 May 2013.
+The Executive board gave its final approval on 11 December 2014, at the same time as it gave its approval for the implementation plan of timetables 2015 and 2016 The RFC 2 Management board periodically updates the Implementation plan and has included it in a public document called the Corridor Information Document that was published for the first time in November 2013.